56quarters/avalonms/doc/source/usage.rst

                     of the file.

 ``SENTRY_DSN``      URL that describes how to log errors to a centralized 3rd party
                     error-logging service, Sentry_.
+This functionality is disabled by default.
 Enabling this logging requires supplying a Sentry DSN configuration string and installing the Raven Sentry client_.
 =================== ===============================================================

 Database